"http://www.w3.org/TR/html401/loose.dtd">

 Sea Turtle Nesting Capital

 There is no better place to see nesting sea turtles in the United States than Florida's Atlantic Coast.
-Sea turtle nesting grounds are limited exclusively to the Southeast region of the U.S. They extend from the Florida Keys to Virginia on the Atlantic Coast; to a lesser extent from Florida to Texas.
+The majority of sea turtles lay their eggs along the Southeast Atlantic Coast from Virginia to the Florida Keys; to a far lesser extent from Florida to Texas.

 Adult sea turtles are sizable; even the smallest weighs between 200 and 300 pounds.
-The opportunity to closely approach such a large endangered creature on its own grounds, without the slightest danger, is remarkable.
+The opportunity to closely approach such a large endangered creature in the wild is remarkable.

 To watch the creature when nesting is extraordinary.